-· Land and buildings
+Land and buildings

-Land and buildings inherited from the Local Education Authority and acquired since incorporation are stated in the balance sheet at cost on the basis of the open market value with existing use.
+Land and buildings inherited from the Local Education Authority and acquired since incorporation are stated in the balance sheet at cost.
 Freehold land is not depreciated as it is considered to have an indefinite useful life.

 Freehold buildings are depreciated over the expected useful economic life of 40 years.